wu3089/politicalagents/README.md

     *   Use the sidebar to filter voters by Party ID or Ideology if desired.
     *   Paste your political speech or text into the main text area.
     *   Click the "Regenerate Reactions" button.
-    *   The app will display profiles and simulated reactions for a random sample of (up to 3) voters matching your filters.
+    *   The app will display profiles and simulated reactions for a random sample of voters matching your filters.

-## Project Structure